Why start SIH?

 - Mark Stout

-Follow NASIH's inspiring journey and celebrate our achievements
+Follow SIH's inspiring journey and celebrate our achievements

 2022: First Virtual Conference; initiated Grad Writing Group